pexip/os-rustc/src/doc/rustc/src/instrument-coverage.md

 ## `-C instrument-coverage=<options>`

+- `-C instrument-coverage=no` (or `n`/`off`/`false`):
+  Don't enable coverage instrumentation.
+No functions will be instrumented for coverage.
+  - This is the same as not using the `-C instrument-coverage` flag at all.
+- `-C instrument-coverage=yes` (or `y`/`on`/`true`):
+  Enable coverage instrumentation with the default behaviour.
--   `-C instrument-coverage=all`: Instrument all functions, including unused functions and unused generics.
-(This is the same as `-C instrument-coverage`, with no value.)
+  Currently this instruments all functions, including unused functions and unused generics.
--   `-C instrument-coverage=off`: Do not instrument any functions.
-(This is the same as simply not including the `-C instrument-coverage` option.)
+  - This is the same as `-C instrument-coverage` with no value.

--   `-Zunstable-options -C instrument-coverage=except-unused-generics`: Instrument all functions except unused generics.
--   `-Zunstable-options -C instrument-coverage=except-unused-functions`: Instrument only used (called) functions and instantiated generic functions.
+### Other values

+- `-C instrument-coverage=all`:
+  Currently an alias for `yes`, but may behave differently in the future if more fine-grained coverage options are added.
+  Using this value is currently not recommended.

+## `-Z coverage-options=<options>`

+This unstable option provides finer control over some aspects of coverage instrumentation.
+Pass one or more of the following values, separated by commas.

+- `branch` or `no-branch`
+  - Enables or disables branch coverage instrumentation.

 ## Other references